What Makes a Terrible Driver?

 Without a doubt, aggressive driving ranks high on the list of traits that make for a terrible driver.

-It’s more than just an annoyance on the road, it’s a genuine safety hazard.
-You’re not just putting yourself at risk, but also the lives of others who share the road with you.
+It’s more than just an annoyance on the road; it’s a real safety hazard.
+You’re not just putting yourself at risk but also the lives of others who share the road with you.

 It’s about pushing the limits, not just of speed but of courtesy and consideration.
-It’s about treating the road as a personal playground rather than a shared resource.
+It’s treating the road as a personal playground rather than a shared space.

 Remember, your car isn’t a weapon.
 It’s a tool for getting from one place to another safely.

-When you drive aggressively, you’re not demonstrating skill or control.
-You’re showcasing a lack of respect for the rules of the road and for others.
+When you drive aggressively, you’re not showing skill or control.
+You’re demonstrating a lack of respect for the rules of the road and for others.

 Being a good driver isn’t about getting to your destination the fastest way possible.